aamerian20/Project-ELK-stack/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics and statistics.

-The configuration details of each machine may be found below.
+Table 1 - Configuration details for each machine

 | Name                 | Function            | IP Address | Operating System |
 |----------------------|---------------------|------------|------------------|